Eric Yarber

-Early life
+Early life & playing career

-Born in Chicago, Illinois, Yarber grew up in Southern California in South-Central Los Angeles, and graduated from Crenshaw High School.
+Born in Chicago, Illinois, Yarber grew up in Southern California in South Los Angeles, and graduated from Crenshaw High School.
 Though he did not play varsity football in high school due to his size, he played junior college football at Los Angeles Valley College.
 He transferred to Idaho of the Big Sky Conference in 1984 to play for third-year head coach Dennis Erickson.
-Yarber was the conference MVP in his senior season of 1985, and the Vandals won their first league title since 1971.
-Yarber led the Big Sky in receiving with over 1,100 yards and ten touchdowns during the eleven-game regular season.
-Teammates on the Palouse included quarterback Scott Linehan and offensive lineman Tom Cable, both future NFL head coaches, and lineman Mark Schlereth.
+As a senior, Yarber was the conference MVP in 1985, and the Vandals won their first league title since 1971.
+Yarber led the Big Sky Conference in receiving with over 1,100 yards and 10 touchdowns during the 11-game regular season.
+Teammates on the Vandals included quarterback Scott Linehan and offensive lineman Tom Cable, both future NFL head coaches, and lineman Mark Schlereth.

-Yarber was selected in the twelfth round of the 1986 NFL draft by the Washington Redskins and played two seasons.
+Yarber was selected in the twelfth round (323rd overall) of the 1986 NFL draft by the Washington Redskins and was with the club for two seasons.
+In 1987, Yarber played in 12 regular season games, and had one career reception for five yards and was the team's primary punt returner as the Redskins went on to become Super Bowl champions.

 Coaching career

 Yarber began his coaching career back at Idaho in 1996 as a secondary defensive back coach under second-year head coach Chris Tormey.
 He was the wide receivers coach at UNLV in 1997.
 The next year, head coach Dennis Erickson hired Yarber to be the offensive quality control coach of the Seattle Seahawks in the NFL, and coached under Erickson from 1998–2004 and 2007–2009.

 From 1999–2002, Yarber was on Erickson's staff at Oregon State in the Pac-10 Conference.
 In 1999, he was the running backs coach, and the next year he became the wide receivers coach.
 He coached Chad Johnson and T. J. Houshmandzadeh during their time with the Beavers.
 He followed Erickson back to the pros with the San Francisco 49ers, as the receivers coach in 2003 and 2004.
 Following Erickson's dismissal, Yarber was the receivers coach for the Washington Huskies for two seasons under head coach Tyrone Willingham.
-In 2007, Yarber became the receivers coach for the Arizona State under Erickson through 2009.
+In 2007, Yarber reunited with Erickson at Arizona State and was the Sun Devils' wide receivers coach through 2009.